 DESCRIPTION

-"This is a capability variable.
+"This is a control variable.

-Its value is determined by device capabilities.
+It is written by an external management entity.

+Changes take effect as soon as practical in the implementation.
+Changes made while associated with an AP or while operating a BSS should take effect only after disassociation or the deactivation of the BSS, respectively.

 This attribute, when true, indicates that the reception of 80 MHz short guard interval packets is enabled."